Szumak75/JskToolBox/docs/LogsTool.md

 # Engine classes
 ## LoggerEngineStdout

-A class that formats the message using the 'LogFormatter' class and sends the result to STDOUT.
+A class that formats the message using the `LogFormatter` class and sends the result to STDOUT.

 ## LoggerEngineStderr

-A class that formats the message using the 'LogFormatter' class and sends the result to STDERR.
+A class that formats the message using the `LogFormatter` class and sends the result to STDERR.

 ## LoggerEngineFile

-A class that formats the message using the 'LogFormatter' class and writes the result to a file.
+A class that formats the message using the `LogFormatter` class and writes the result to a file.

 ## LoggerEngineSyslog

-A class that formats the message using the 'LogFormatter' class and sends the result to the system syslog.
+A class that formats the message using the `LogFormatter` class and sends the result to the system syslog.

 # Formatter classes
 ## LogFormatterNull

 A class that formats the transmitted message.
-If the 'name' variable has been defined for the 'LoggerEngine' class, the message will be preceded by the '[name]' prefix, otherwise it will be processed unchanged.
+If the `name` variable has been defined for the `LoggerEngine` class, the message will be preceded by the `[name]` prefix, otherwise it will be processed unchanged.

 ## LogFormatterDateTime

 A class that formats the transmitted message.
-If the 'name' variable has been defined for the 'LoggerEngine' class, the message will be prefixed with '[name]'.
+If the `name` variable has been defined for the `LoggerEngine` class, the message will be prefixed with `[name]`.
-The processed message will be preceded by information about the current date and time in the format: "%Y-%m-%d %H:%M:%S".
+The processed message will be preceded by information about the current date and time in the format: `%Y-%m-%d %H:%M:%S`.

 ## LogFormatterTime

 A class that formats the transmitted message.
-If the 'name' variable has been defined for the 'LoggerEngine' class, the message will be prefixed with '[name]'.
+If the `name` variable has been defined for the `LoggerEngine` class, the message will be prefixed with `[name]`.
-The processed message will be preceded by information about the current time in the format: "%H:%M:%S".
+The processed message will be preceded by information about the current time in the format: `%H:%M:%S`.

 ## LogFormatterTimestamp

 A class that formats the transmitted message.
-If the 'name' variable has been defined for the 'LoggerEngine' class, the message will be prefixed with '[name]'.
+If the `name` variable has been defined for the `LoggerEngine` class, the message will be prefixed with `[name]`.
 The processed message will be prefixed with the current timestamp rounded to an integer value.

 # Queue class
 ## LoggerQueue

-A simple class that defines a queue of messages sent between the 'LoggerClient' and 'LoggerEngine' classes.
+A simple class that defines a queue of messages sent between the `LoggerClient` and `LoggerEngine` classes.